-Top middle-distance runners aim to break the four-minute barrier in London later this month.
+Top middle-distance runners aim to break the four-minute barrier in London.

 Chris O’Hare, Jake Wightman and Charlie Grice lead the men’s entries, while the women’s race boasts five Commonwealth Games finalists including Sarah McDonald and Melissa Courtney.